Trusted WordPress tutorials, when you need them most.

 Best Practice: Check if Function Exists When Adding in WordPress Theme

-In this article, we will show you how to easily check if a function exists before adding it to your WordPress theme.
+In this article, we will show you how to easily check if a function exists before adding it to your WordPress theme, allowing you to avoid potential errors in your code.

 Checking if a function exists in WordPress